oddbird/oddleventy/content/blog/2023/unintuitive-objects.md

 {{ embed.img(
   src='blog/2023/chair-object-shop.jpg',
-  alt='five instances of a chair in a bookshop'
+  alt='',
-) }}
+  caption='Five instances of a CHAIR object in a bookshop' ) }}

 Instances of a digital article object